andrealmeid/binon/README.md

-# xunybot
+# Binon
-A friendly Telegram bot to reminder my girlfriend to take her pills.
+A friendly Telegram bot to remind my girlfriend to take her pills.